MellowYarker/doodle-jump/README.md

 ![alt text](https://github.com/MellowYarker/doodle-jump/blob/main/media/gifs/moving_platform.gif)

 ### Wrapping Through the Screen
-There will be times where getting to the next platform is nearly impossible going the usual route, instead, you will have to go through the wall.
+There will be times when getting to the next platform is nearly impossible going the usual route, instead, you will have to go through the wall.
 ![alt text](https://github.com/MellowYarker/doodle-jump/blob/main/media/gifs/screen_wrap.gif)

 ### Shooting
 Mad at the moving platforms?
-You press `space` to let out some steam.
-Don't worry, it won't break anything :)
+Press `space` to let out some steam.
+Don't worry, it won't break the platforms :)
 ![alt text](https://github.com/MellowYarker/doodle-jump/blob/main/media/gifs/space_to_shoot.gif)

 ## MILESTONES